-The difference between inhalation sedation and oral sedation
+The differences between inhalation sedation and oral sedation

 Choosing the right sedation method to control your dental anxiety